 Horseshoe Road Recreation Area Campground is one of the three reservation campgrounds in Stanislaus River Parks’ system.
 Its primitive amenities include vault toilets and non-potable water near the campsites.
 Each campsite contains a picnic table, fire ring, and a lantern holder.
 Campers park their vehicles in the front lot and walk approximately, a half mile to their campsites.

-o Recreation.gov receipt must be presented to Ranger Staff during check-in to receive parking passes (limit of 2 passes per individual site and 5 passes for group site)
+o Recreation.gov confirmation must be presented to Park Host or Ranger Staff during check-in to receive parking passes (limit of 2 passes per individual site and 5 passes for group site)

 o Parking is available on a first come, first served basis

-o Campers can exit the park after sunset for emergencies, but cannot re-enter until park gate opens at 6:00 a.m.
+o Campers can exit over spike strip after sunset for emergencies, but cannot re-enter until park gate opens at 6:00 a.m.

 o High river flow may flood campsites - Campers are responsible for contacting the park office for flow reports prior to arrival date